 The health and safety of those who visit and work in national parks continues to be paramount, which is why we ask visitors to be our partner in adopting social distancing practices.
 The CDC has offered guidance to help prevent the spread of infectious diseases while enjoying the outdoors.

-Park rangers remain on duty to protect visitors and resources and uphold normal regulations.
 When recreating, the public is encouraged to follow local area health orders, practice Leave No Trace principles, social distance and avoid high-risk outdoor activities.
-During these initial phases of resuming operations, visitors should be prepared for limited access to services.

-We urge visitors to park only in designated areas, pack out everything you bring into a park, plan a visit at times other than busiest of the day, maintain social distance from other visitors, wear a face covering and if you encounter a crowded trail-head or area, seek another location to recreate.
+We urge visitors to park only in designated areas, plan a visit at times other than busiest of the day, maintain social distance from other visitors, wear a face covering and if you encounter a crowded trail-head or area, seek another location to recreate.

 We are also encouraging visitors to find their virtual park!
 Explore Puʻuhonua o Hōnaunau National Historical Park from the comfort of anywhere in the world through the virtual tour, the PUHO Facebook page (for videos, photos, and interpretive posts), and the Learn About The Park section of this website.